 "A Bird in the Air" - Oscar's Last Movie

-In Oscar’s last movie, he plays a smart-alecky parrot, who meets up with an unconventional librarian, played Rachel Nichols.
+In Oscar's last movie, he plays a smart-alecky parrot, who meets up with an unconventional librarian, played Rachel Nichols.
 Somehow, they end up disrupting the life of a private man named Lyman, played by Jackson Hurst, who is not sociable.
-He works the graveyard shift for as a security officer, patrolling around in his truck.
+He works the graveyard shift as a security officer, patrolling around in his truck.
 He became orphaned at four years old when his parents died in a car wreck.
 He only knows his last name and estimated the year of his birth.

 Oscar flies into his trailer and starts talking with words like 'Shut up!" and "I'm an eagle!"
 Lyman decides he must find the parrots owner.
 The quest leads him to the librarian named Fiona, played by Rachel Nichols.
 Over the years, her curiosity and attraction of Lyman from afar finally comes to fruition.
 She offers her help to find the parrot's owners if Lyman doesn't like it or not.

 Another animal comes into the story.
-Fiona’s basset hound makes the whole situation off kilter.
-All four begin their search for Oscar’s owner.
+Fiona's basset hound makes the whole situation off-kilter.
+All four begin their search for Oscar's owner.
 Fiona unravels the secrecies of Lyman's past and realizes something about his past needs clarity.

 Fiona and Lyman go on his nightly security rounds together, and she sees a different man compared to her romantic attraction.
-He is different when he’s a security officer, and she feels uncomfortable about it.
+He is changed when he's a security officer, and she feels uncomfortable about it.
 As the movie winds down, Lyman reconciles his past, breaks free of his murky lifestyle.
 They prepare a life together.

 True Actor with Wings